AirNicco8/multi-lang-transfer-learning/README.md

-# Sentence Transformer transfrer learning and downstream task evaluation for multilingual model
+# Sentence Transformer transfer learning and downstream task evaluation for multilingual model
 *NLP_Unibo_Project_Work*

 ### What is it?